gobolinux/Documentation/content/Howtos/GAMPS-Howto.md

 ## MySQL

 1. First, you have to install MySQL.
-Fire up a console and type
+Fire up a console and type `Compile mysql`.

 Once you've answered Compile's initial wave of questions, you should have enough time to make yourself some coffee.